codepath/android_guides/Understanding-App-Resources.md

 int color = AppCompatResources.getColor(context, R.color.yellow);
 ```

-It is important to note that the new way of accessing colors requires providing context in order to resolve any custom [[theme|Styles and Themes]] attributes.
+It is important to note that the most current way of accessing color resources (since API 24) requires providing context in order to resolve any custom [[theme|Styles and Themes]] attributes.
 See [this article](http://www.androiddesignpatterns.com/2016/08/contextcompat-getcolor-getdrawable.html) for more context.

 and referenced within any view in the XML using: